Relief, Clarity and Personal Growth

 If you’re considering therapy, you don’t need to have everything figured out before you begin.
 The first step is simply reaching out.

-It can be great to know what a first session looks like, which can help ease some of the worry you might have about starting therapy.
+It can be great to know what a first session looks like, which can help ease some of the normal nervous feelings you might have about starting therapy.

-Usually the session starts by me checking in to see how you are feeling and helping you feel comfortable in the space, and I’ll run through some information about how therapy can be helpful.
+A first session starts by me welcoming you into the space and checking in to see how you are feeling and helping you feel comfortable.

-I would then gently ask you a few questions about what you have been experiencing to make sure I can understand what you are going through and to understand what your therapy needs may be.
+I would then gently ask you a few questions to get to know you and how your life is currently going for you (learning about your work/studies, the people in your life, your physical health and what you enjoy doing).
+I would then ask about what you have been experiencing to make sure I can understand what you are going through and to understand what your therapy needs may be.

 You can tell me as much as you want or as little as you want in that first session, whatever you feel most comfortable with at that time.
 Often people really feel relieved in having the space to discuss their experiences and to reflect together to gain a sense of clarity.